kevinsuedmersen/hadoop-sandbox/README.md

 hadoop fs -ls playground/ml-100k
 ```

 Now, browse the HDFS file system from the [UI of the namenode](http://localhost:9870/explorer.html#/user/root/playground/ml-100k)
 and convince yourself that the data is really there!

 ## Load some data into HIVE
 To loading some data from HDFS into HIVE, open the [UI of hue](http://localhost:8000/),
 open up a new HiveQL query console and execute the commands shown in
 `hue/queries/load_ratings_into_hive.sql` or `hue/queries/load_names_into_hive.sql`

 ## Simple Pyspark app
 To view a simple app that uses pyspark to connect to our spark cluster, parses some data,
 converts that data into a dataframe and then executes a simple aggregation on it, please
 view the notebook `jupyter-spark/work/tests/movie_dataframe.ipynb`

+## Simple RSpark app
+First, download the drivers from [here](https://www.progress.com/jdbc/apache-hadoop-hive), unzip all
+files in it and then copy the files into `jupyter-spark/drivers/`.